 The story of the Centurion and his servant has always intrigued me.
-I think it was the immense faith of the Centurion that held the attraction.
+I think it was the immense faith of the Centurion that held my attraction.
 How could such a prestigious man have such a humble and trusting faith in a man from Nazareth?
-Furthermore, Jesus himself was surprised of this faith.
+Furthermore, Jesus himself was surprised by this faith.
 In high school, I would read this pericope repeatedly, trying to inspire such a faith within myself, and longing for that same approval from the Christ.
-Perhaps the most profound moment concerning this pericope was when I realized the connection it had to the Latin form of the Mass: “Lord I am not worthy [for you to enter under my roof], but only say the words and I shall be healed…” When I realized where this statement originated, and connected it to the receiving of the Eucharist, I was profoundly changed and my devotion to the Eucharist grew.
-Every time I was to receive the Eucharist, Jesus entered under my “roof”, and I could exhibit the faith of the Centurion.
+Perhaps the most profound moment concerning this pericope was when I realized the connection it had to the Latin form of the Mass: “Lord I am not worthy [for you to enter under my roof], but only say the words and I shall be healed…” When I realized where this statement originated, and connected it to the receiving of the Eucharist, I was profoundly changed, and my devotion to the Eucharist grew.
+Every time I was to receive the Eucharist, Jesus entered under my “roof,” and I could exhibit the faith of the Centurion.

-The text of this pericope is set specifically within the synoptic Gospel of Luke and is a redacted version of the same story in Matthew chapter 8 (Gagnon, 123).
+The text of this pericope is set specifically within the synoptic Gospel of Luke and is a redacted version of the same story in Matthew 8 (Gagnon, 123).
 A discussion of the differences between these two pericopes will be discussed later.
-This pericope in Luke is in the first section of chapter 7, which is located in the larger fourth section of Luke dealing with Jesus’ ministry throughout Galilee (Senior, 97; Buttrick, 24).
+This pericope in Luke is in the first section of Chapter 7, which is located in the larger fourth section of Luke dealing with Jesus’ ministry throughout Galilee (Senior, 97; Buttrick, 24).
 In Luke, it is presented chronologically (v1.
 “When he had finished all his words to the people, he entered Capernaum”), whereas in Matthew it is presented as part of the Sermon on the Mount section (Shaffer, 38-39).
-This pericope mostly likely comes from Q, as it is found both in Matthew and Luke, but not in Mark (Buttrick, 128; Gagnon, 123: Shaffer, 42).
+This pericope mostly likely comes from Q, as it is found both in Matthew and Luke, but not in Mark (Buttrick, 128; Gagnon, 123; Shaffer, 42).

 When compared to Matthew 8, many problems arise concerning the seemingly incongruous differences they both present.
 The most obvious problem concerns Jesus’ interaction with the Centurion, which in Matthew is direct, and in Luke is mediated through third parties.
-Additionally, the textual problems previously addressed have caused some scholars to claim that there is “disharmonization” between the texts (Shaffer, 36; Gagnon, 122).
+Additionally, the textual problems previously addressed have caused some scholars to claim that there is “disharmonization” between the texts (Schaffer, 36; Gagnon, 122).
 The question is how both events can be so radically different while still being true and inspired by God.
 Here Shaffer suggests that one take into consideration the emphasis and message that each author was trying to portray (46).
 Shaffer argues that only a plausible explanation is needed to satisfy the disunity, and so the best explanation is that the Centurion very well could have visited Jesus in actuality, but that Luke omitted this information because it was not necessary for his message (Shaffer, 46).
 Gagnon is in agreement with this statement when he says, “the double-delegation motif coincides with certain theological, social, and political leitmotifs in Luke-Acts” (123-124).

-One of the main characters in this narrative is the centurion.
-The centurion was the crux of the Roman army, who relied on the soldier to command a group of soldiers called a century.
+One of the main characters in this narrative is the Centurion.
+The Centurion was the crux of the Roman army, who relied on the soldier to command a group of soldiers called a century.
 Being a veteran soldier, he had much prestige and was paid approximately fifteen times that of a normal soldier.
-In addition, the centurion would often be a patron, who would broker the imperial resources to the local population that he inhabited (Molina & Rohrbaugh, 326; Freedman, 790-791).
+In addition, the Centurion would often be a patron who would broker the imperial resources to the local population that he inhabited (Molina & Rohrbaugh, 326; Freedman, 790-791).

 The second three-tier relationship one sees in this pericope is that of the Father, Jesus, and the Centurion (Molina & Rohrbaugh, 329).
 “The language of grace [as a gift] is the language of patronage” (Molina & Rohrbaugh, 328).
 In the New Testament, both in the Gospels and the Pauline letters, there is the consistent image of Jesus departing grace (God’s gifts) upon those who are faithful enough to ask for it.
 This is the constant image of the patron-broker-client relationship of the Father, Jesus, and his disciples.
-The Father departs abundant gifts to His people through the meditation of Christ.
+The Father imparts abundant gifts to His people through the meditation of Christ.
 All that is needed to receive this gift from Christ is faith in Him and His Father.
-The Centurion is familiar with this system of brokerage, and thus realizes Christ as the broker of God’s power (Molina & Rohrbaugh, 329).
+The Centurion is familiar with this system of brokerage and thus realizes Christ as the broker of God’s power (Molina & Rohrbaugh, 329).
 Thusly, he sends his clients, the Jewish elders, to ask Jesus to bestow God’s gift of grace upon his servant.
 When that fails, he further sends his friends (his social equals and envoy that speak as if him) to intercept Jesus with the message, “Lord, I am not worthy for you to enter under my roof” (v.
 6), as well as pointing out that he is also (in addition to Jesus) one “in authority” as well as “subjected to authority” (v.
 8).
-By stating the he, like Jesus, is one in authority as well as under authority, he recognizes that they are both brokers of gifts and resources (Molina & Rohrbaugh, 329).
-However, the Centurion also states that he is “not worthy” thereby not only acknowledging Jesus as a broker in general, but as patron to the Centurion, who is under Jesus and “subject to His authority”, thus admitting he does not intend to make Jesus a client (Molina & Rohrbaugh, 329).
+By stating that he, like Jesus, is one in authority as well as under authority, he recognizes that they are both brokers of gifts and resources (Molina & Rohrbaugh, 329).
+However, the Centurion also states that he is “not worthy,” thereby not only acknowledging Jesus as a broker in general but also as a patron of the Centurion, who is under Jesus and “subject to His authority,” thus admitting he does not intend to make Jesus a client (Molina & Rohrbaugh, 329).
 Jesus realizes that the Centurion acknowledges Jesus’ lordship over him, and in effect brokers the grace to him (Molina & Rohrbaugh, 329).

 Point of View

 The meaning of this passage for readers today is to be aware of a tiered worldview in order that they may change it.
-Though we may not be in an analogous social class to that of the Centurion, we still in some way are overcome by capitalism.
+Though we may not be in an analogous social class to that of the centurion, we still in some way are overcome by capitalism.
 Therefore, we must remember that though not explicit in our current system of government, Christ is still the ultimate broker of all things both indirectly in economic issues, but also directly through those issues that are spiritual.
 Though a small percentage of the world is cured of “economic sickness,” the vast majority still live in poverty and desolation, devoid of self-efficacy and in need of patronage.
-It is here where one must take on the persona of the Centurion, freely giving to those lower in honor than himself in recognition that his gifts come from a higher power (be that Caesar or Christ).
+It is here where one must take on the persona of the centurion, freely giving to those lower in honor than himself in recognition that his gifts come from a higher power (be that Caesar or Christ).
 It was his generosity in being a broker that allowed him to recognize Jesus as the broker of grace.
 In order for us to better recognize Christ, we must be giving to others so that we may better recognize the nature of what it truly means to do so.

 The pericope of the Centurion’s servant in the Gospel of Luke is rich with biblical knowledge.
 The quality of Greek and the pericope’s relationship to the one in Matthew helps the reader to better understand the nature of how biblical texts were written to complement each other despite seemingly incongruous differences.
 The context from which Luke wrote (mixed, urbanite, upper class) combines with the idea of a patron-broker-client relationship to clearly show Luke’s message that generosity and faith in Christ will lead us to receive grace from Him.
 Finally, the message that Luke portrays to today’s society is one of vital importance as we are ever immersed in capitalism and self-efficacy.
 When reading this pericope, it will always be important to remember that one message bring communicated is that, in today’s society, we must recognize God as the patron and broker of all things both economic and spiritual, and that He also makes us brokers of his gifts for others in need of them.